Tux/Release-Checklist/Checklist.md

 # META

 Make sure your meta-data matches the expected requirements.
-That can be achived by using a generator that produces conform the most recent specifications or by using tools to check handcrafted META-files against the [META spec 1.4 (2008)](http://module-build.sourceforge.net/META-spec-v1.4.html) or
+That can be achieved by using a generator that produces conform the most recent specifications or by using tools to check handcrafted META-files against the [META spec 1.4 (2008)](http://module-build.sourceforge.net/META-spec-v1.4.html) or